crisperdue/prooftoys-site/content/2-Prooftoys-logic-concepts.md

 numbers (individuals) and outputs that are also numbers.

 A *predicate* tests a value and gives a true/false result.
-For example, to test whether a number is even we can use a predicate, *even*.
+For example, a test whether a number is even is a predicate.

 A *relation* such as *less than* tests whether a number is less than another number, for example `x < y`.
 It has two inputs and gives a true/false result.